 Another added benefit of whey protein is its ability to curb the appetite.
 Many studies have been performed and those who show success with whey protein report a reduction in their appetite.

-Some studies, such as the one done by the USDA study, have even shown participants crave fewer carbohydrates after use of whey protein.
+Some studies, such as the one done by the USDA, have even shown participants crave fewer carbohydrates after use of whey protein.
 Whey protein has proven to be beneficial with moderate to intense exercise.